ts-app/ts-app-0.0.x/packages/graphql/README.md

 # @ts-app/graphql

+> Create & Serve GraphQL Services with JavaScript Decorators.
+The goal of this package is to provide a simple mechanism to create, package and reuse GraphQL services from NPM packages.

 [![npm version](https://badge.fury.io/js/%40ts-app%2Fgraphql.svg)](https://badge.fury.io/js/%40ts-app%2Fgraphql)

-> Create & Serve GraphQL Services with JavaScript Decorators.

 `@ts-app/graphql` provides API to create GraphQL services by decorating JavaScript functions as GraphQL resolvers with flexible query input mapping, error handling and authentication/authorization support.
 It also provides `ts-app-graphql` CLI application to serve GraphQL services defined in compatible NPM packages.

-The goal of this package is to provide a simple mechanism to create, package and reuse GraphQL services within NPM packages.

 ## Installation